open-rmf/rmf_gym/docs/README.md

 # Tutorials

 Here are some tutorials on how to develop for RMF.
-These present a practical approach to understanding the [ROS2 MultiRobotBook](https://osrf.github.io/ros2multirobotbook/traffic-editor.html#gui-layout) by DIY.
+These present a practical approach to understanding the [ROS2 Multi Robot Book](https://osrf.github.io/ros2multirobotbook/traffic-editor.html#gui-layout) by DIY.
 We would hopefully cover many useful aspects of RMF development, such as:

 * RMF Structure
 * Traffic Annotation